BorealisAI/keyphrase-generation/README.md

 This is the official codebase for the following paper, implemented in PyTorch:

-Hareesh Bahuleyan and Layla El Asri. **Diverse Keyphrase Generation with Neural Unlikelihood Training.** COLING  2020.
-ArXiv Link
+Hareesh Bahuleyan and Layla El Asri. **Diverse Keyphrase Generation with Neural Unlikelihood Training.** COLING  2020. https://arxiv.org/pdf/2010.07665.pdf

 ## Setup Instructions